Fast and Robust Flocking of Protesters on Street Networks: Framework

 In the obtained graph, each link represents a street slice of length close to $\delta$.
 Then, the walkers defined in previous section consistently make a move of length approximately $\delta$ at each time step.

-In this paper, we use $\delta$ equal to 10 meters, leading to a network of $N=145000$ nodes and $M=300736$ links.
+In this paper, we use $\delta$ equal to 10 meters, leading to a network of $n=130\,276$ nodes and $m=300\,736$ links for Paris.
 It gives a sufficient precision in our context, and experiments with other reasonable values of $\delta$ displayed no significant difference.